aaronwht/aws-javascript-api/README.md

-# Depoly Node.js to AWS
+# Deploy Node.js to AWS

 ### Overview
 The code in this repository is configured to deploy to AWS Elastic Beanstalk using AWS CodePipeline.
-The coorelating client-side React code may be found at https://github.com/aaronwht/aws-javascript.
+The correlating client-side React code may be found at https://github.com/aaronwht/aws-javascript.

+[Contact me](https://www.aaronwht.com/contact-me) if you run into problems using this repo or tutorial.

 ### Running locally
 [Download AWS DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) if you don't already have it and copy the deploy files into another folder, I suggest `/dynamodb`.